samikayyal/uni-RAG-agent/deployment/GCP_RUNBOOK.md

 1. Open the [Google Cloud Console](https://console.cloud.google.com/) and open the project selector.
-2. Click **New project**, enter the generated `$ProjectId` as the project ID and `Uni RAG Agent $Date` as the name, then click **Create**.
-If the generated ID is already taken, choose a different suffix before creating the project.
+2. Select the existing `uni-rag-agent` project.
-3. Select the new project.
-Open **Billing** from the navigation menu, choose **Account management** if necessary, select the intended billing account, and click **Link a billing account** for this project.
+3. Open **Billing** from the navigation menu, choose **Account management** if necessary, select the intended billing account, and click **Link a billing account** only if the project is not already linked.
 Confirm the exact billing account before saving; do not accept an accidental default.
 4. The Console has no project-wide equivalent to `gcloud config set run/region`.
 Keep `europe-west1` selected whenever a regional resource or Cloud Run service is created.
 The active project selector at the top of the